Major Works and Qualifying Long Term Agreements

 PHASE 1: Section 20 Notice of Intention

 The process starts with the freeholder serving a s20 Notice of Intention on all leaseholders and Recognised Tenant’s Associations (RTA’s).
-This must be served on all leaseholders.
 The Notice must generally contain a description of the proposed works, the reasons such works are being considered and an address to where observations should be sent.
-Within those 30 days, leaseholders can make their observations and provide the name of an alternative contractor (person or persons) that the freeholder/RMC can obtain another estimate from.
-If a contract manager for works requiring consultation is going to be used then it will normally be a surveyor, and ideally should be a member of the Royal Institution of Chartered Surveyors (RICS) as they can prepare the specification that can be sent to tender, therefore ensuring that all the quotations will be on the same basis.
+Within 30 days, leaseholders can make their observations and provide the name of an alternative contractor (person or persons) that the freeholder/RMC can obtain another estimate from.
+If a contract manager for works requiring consultation is going to be used then it will normally be a surveyor, and ideally should be a member of the Royal Institution of Chartered Surveyors (RICS) as they can prepare the specification that can be sent to tender.
+This will ensure that all the quotations will be on the same basis.
 Free building contracts can be downloaded from the Federation of Master Builders (FMB) web site but for any job worth £20,000 or more, a formal contract such as a Joint Contracts Tribunal (JCT) standard form should ideally be used.

 At the expiration of the 30 day consultation period, at least two estimates should be obtained with one required to be completely independent of the Landlord/RMC.
 If nominations were made within the consultation period, then estimates should have already been obtained from at least one of these nominations.